 The first step is identifying the problem and changing it.
 This may seem impossible as an inpatient, but recovery is where healing starts.
 Your mindset change is the first step, and a rehabilitation program can help you achieve this.

 5. Reduce criminal behavior and resolve legal problems

 The fact is that a clean rehabilitation record is important if you are facing any penal or legal problems.
 Rehab centers aim to remove, heal and rehabilitate people to re-integrate them back into society.
 The criminal system takes alcohol-related offenses seriously, and if your goal is to show that you are contrite, then a rehab center can help you achieve this goal.

 Alcohol abuse and addiction are associated with some mental health conditions.
 Some studies show that the chances of developing a mood and anxiety disorder are between 2.6-3.6 times higher if the person is addicted to alcohol.

-These same studies have shown that there is a complex relationship between addiction and mental illness.
+These same studies have shown that there is a complicated relationship between addiction and mental illness.
 Some mental illnesses are frequently linked to alcohol abuse, such as depression, bipolar disorder, anxiety, and schizophrenia.